bbalet/jorani/README.md

 ## Contribute

-* Suggest ideas, declare bugs with Github's issue tracking system.
+* Suggest ideas, declare bugs with Github's issue tracking system or Google group.
-* Help me to translate the software in your language https://www.transifex.com/projects/p/jorani
+* Help us to translate the software in your language https://www.transifex.com/projects/p/jorani

 ## Credits